fieldmuseum/EMu-xml-to-json/data_in/README.md

 ---
 ## EMu Report eregistry-entries
+- [H2I_emu_reports_eregistry.csv](H2I_emu_reports_eregistry.csv) = lists of EMu fields used in each export
-- [H2I_emu_reports_eregistry.csv](H2I_emu_reports_eregistry.csv) = possibly-importable for other EMu clients to copy the EMu Catalogue reports used to generate input data for these scripts.
+  - Note: The CSV is possibly-importable to other EMu clients' Registry modules to copy the EMu Catalogue reports used to generate input data for these scripts.
   - Note: EMu backend column names frequently differ between clients.
 Check and rename EMu field names as needed.